 An applicant to the New York Bar who achieves a score of 266 or higher on the UBE may qualify for admission to the New York Bar if that applicant has also met other pertinent course- and exam-related requirements, including: completing an online course on New York-specific law (known as the New York Law Course, or NYLC); passing an examination on that New York-specific material (known as the New York Law Exam, or NYLE); and achieving a score of 85 or higher on the MPRE (the Multi-State Professional Responsibility Exam).
 The former two are discussed immediately below; the MPRE is also discussed infra.

+The NYLC is an online and on-demand course covering New York state law.
+It consists of approximately 15 hours of recorded lectures with embedded questions.
 The NYLC may be completed up to one year prior to, or three years subsequent to, passing the UBE.
-It is necessary for you to have completed the NYLC prior to your applying to the NYLE.
+You must complete the NYLC prior to applying for the NYLE.

 The New York State Board of Law Examiners provides an overview of the requirements for foreign JD graduates on its website.
 In summary, according to Section 520.6 of the Rules of the New York State Court of Appeals for the Admission of Attorneys and Counselors at Law, foreign JD graduates must meet the following requirements to be eligible to sit for the bar (see the link at Section 4 of the Modes of Qualifying for New York Bar Examination of the website of the New York Board of Law Examiners):